In Ancient Hawai’i, nothing happened without the acknowledgment of the Gods and Goddesses.

 Therefore, when you learn some of their ancient practices, you must remember, that their society was utterly opposite to ours.
 There was no money, no land ownership, and everything was shared with the village and the Ali’i*.
 Owning land completely mystified the Hawaiians when it was introduced by the incoming Westerners.

-They had no need for money, and they were given land by the Chief and Ali’i for their needs.
+Also, they had no need for money, and they were given land by the Chief and Ali’i for their needs.
 Yes, it was an all-together, radically different world, not perfect, but still, very different from ours.
 It was a time, a place, and a people, where concepts like ‘Ohana were an ideal, perfect fit!

 Ho’oponopono – Harmony and Spiritual Alignment – Putting Things Right

 In Hawaiian households of old and of today, you will often see a vessel, sometimes a bowl, or a gourd, called an umeke* sitting in a predominant area of the home.
 The umeke will most likely have a lid.
-When the cover is on, all is well, all is harmonious.
+When the cover is on, all is well and harmonious.
 If you see the cover taken off, someone in the family has let it be known – all is not well.
 Someone has announced the need for the family to come together; to recreate harmony and spiritual alignment.

 Ho’oponopono – An Ancient Tradition